zirpo/auto-blogger-repo/memory-bank/progress.md

 - Individual post pages are rendered correctly using the base layout.
 - The "About Me" page has been created and linked in the navigation.
 - The "Now" page has been created and linked in the navigation, with appropriate styling.
+- Social connection links have been added to the footer as per "Change Request: BLOG-04".

 ## What's Left to Build
 - The project is currently a minimal viable product.